Does Moisturizer Cause or Aggravate Your Acne?

 If you have acne-prone skin, you’re probably wondering, does moisturizer cause acne?

 Unfortunately, there’s no quick or easy answer to this question.
 Moisturizers come in many different formulas and consistencies, and most could have one irritating ingredient or other.
-A few common ingredients that might aggravate your acne are fragrances and perfumes, certain oils, waxes, petroleum, parabens, and retinoic acid, which is used in many anti-aging products.
+A few common ingredients that might aggravate your acne are fragrances and perfumes, certain oils, waxes, petroleum, and parabens which are used in many anti-aging products.

 The best way to decide which skin care products are right for you is through trial and error — but when it comes to moisturizers, one of the biggest mistakes you can make is using too much product on your skin.